tpo/little_shell_scripts/README.md

     . /path/to/this/bash_aliases

-They provide to following commands:

-They provide to following commands:
+They provide the following commands:

     df  - execute "df -h"
     du  - execute "du -h"